khakieconomics/khakieconomics.github.io/about.md

 ![Me!]({{"/assets/dataengconf_photo.jpg" | absolute_url}})

 I am an applied statistician, originally from Melbourne, Australia, and currently in NYC.
-I am Manager and data scientist at Schmidt Futures, a philanthropy.
-Until recently I was head of data science at frontier markets debt platform startup [Lendable](http://lendablemarketplace.io).
+I am Director of Data Science at Schmidt Futures, a philanthropy.
+Before that, I was head of data science at frontier markets debt platform startup [Lendable](http://lendablemarketplace.io).

 Previously, I worked at